CingimisoFodo/weatherApp/README.md

   - **View Details Button**: Navigates to the Detailed View screen.

 ### 3. Detailed View Screen
-- **Purpose**: Displays detailed screen time data and calculates the average screen time for the week.
+- **Purpose**: Displays detailed screen time data and calculates the average temperature for the week.
 - **Content**:
   - Text views showing screen times for each day.
-  - A text view displaying the calculated average screen time.
+  - A text view displaying the calculated average temperature.
   - A back button to return to the Main screen.
 - **Functionality**:
-  - Calculates and displays the average screen time using data stored in arrays.
+  - Calculates and displays the average temperature using data stored in arrays.
   - Ensures navigation back to the Main screen.

 ## Data Storage
-The application stores the screen times for every day of the week using parallel arrays.
+The application stores the temperature for every day of the week using parallel arrays.
 Because every array member is associated with a certain day, the data is arranged and readily available for computation and visualisation.

 ## Error Handling
 he application has error-handling features to guarantee a seamless user experience:
-- **Input Validation**: verify that numbers entered by users are valid when they enter screen times.
+- **Input Validation**: verify that numbers entered by users are valid when they enter temperature times.
 A toast message alerts the user to submit valid numbers if invalid input is found.
 - **Clear Feedback**: gives users feedback when data is successfully added or when input fields are cleared.

 ## Conclusion